-Write in your title in the box at the top.
+Write your title in the box at the top.
+Be creative yet specific.

 Add a description in the comments.
-I like to put a sentence or two about access, where I found out about it, and then what species are found there.
+I like to put a sentence or two about access, parking, where I found out about it, and then what species can found there.

 Add a picture if you want with the camera icon.